borntofrappe/game-development/Games/Picross/README.md

 ]]
 ```

-The only issue with this format comes from the length of the string.
+The only issue with this solution comes from the length of the string.
 You can attest this in the [live environment](https://www.lua.org/cgi-bin/demo) by running the following script:

 ```lua
 level = [[